awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

    cloudresourcemanager.googleapis.com
 ```

-### <span class="nosurface"> 8. </span> Add Roles
+- **Add Roles**

-- To complete the steps, your user account must have the Dataflow Admin role and the Service Account User role.
+To complete the steps, your user account must have the Dataflow Admin role and the Service Account User role.
 The Compute Engine default service account must have the Dataflow Worker role.
 To add the required roles in the Google Cloud console:

 ```
 gcloud projects add-iam-policy-binding ${GCP_PROJECT_ID} \